davwheat/davwheat/README.md

 I'm **David Wheatley**, a 16 year old all-round developer from West Sussex, England.

-I enjoy all sorts of programming, from mobile apps to WinForms, to websites, but I tend to focus more heavily on web development.
+I enjoy all sorts of programming, from mobile apps to WinForms to GTA V multiplayer plugins, but I tend to focus more heavily on web development.

 You can check out some of my projects in action: